 Use cold or lukewarm water to clear normal to oily stains on the stone surfaces as well as dirt & debris.
-Water is the best natural cleanser for stones, and the right selection of mop or rag let you perform cleaning fast and precisely.
+Water is the best natural cleanser for stones, and the right selection of mop or rag lets you perform cleaning fast and precisely.
 Usually, the circular motion method proves excellent for floor cleaning.

 3. Vacuum Machine Cleaning

 Today, automatic machines & hand vacuum cleaners are accomplishing cleaning everywhere, including interior and exterior paving.
-Machine sweepers are highly comfortable large floor space cleaning.
+Machine sweepers are highly comfortable for large floor space cleaning.
 Learn how to use those machines and vacuum cleaners safely and secure ways.
 It will prevent your stone surfaces from damages like scratch, cracks, and breaks.

 4. Mix Normal Detergents in Cleaning Water

 Normal detergents like a dishwasher or clothe washers have mild pH differences to neutral pH of water.
 Therefore, those are safe to apply in the normal cleaning of stone pavers.
 Sweep down the solution in a circular motion with a mop and clean grouts and uneven surfaces of stones thoroughly.

 5. Rinse off the Detergents Solution with Plain or Distilled Water